prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 ### 27-Sep-2020
 * Throbbing = Beating with a strong, regular rhythm.
 * Ginning = Ginning is the process of removing the seeds and debris from cotton.
+* Mill = A building equipped with machinery for grinding grain into flour.